ItsJonQ/kreate/README.md

 ```
 <li></li><li></li><li></li>
 ```

+You can also output Kreate as an array by using `output: "array"`.

 ## Have Fun!
 That's it!
 There isn't really much to it.
 Any and all feedback is welcome!
 Good luck and have fun **Kreating** :).